laxertu/eric-api/README.md

 **benchmark_main.py** is a server intended for benchmarking, it simulates a quite common use case:

-API depends on an external resource and needs to maka a blocking call to it, process the result and return.
+API depends on an external resource and needs to make a blocking call to it, process the result and return.

 **mb.py** is a script that tests performance for naive implementation and the one that uses a